voletinandini06/Bikes-Sales-Excel-Dashboard/README.md

 This project demonstrates effective data analysis using Excel, transforming raw data into an actionable dashboard.
 Key insights include:

 Income Trends: Higher-income customers are more likely to purchase bikes.

 Age Group Preferences: Middle-aged customers represent the largest segment of bike buyers.

 Regional Sales: Significant differences in purchasing behavior across regions.

 Commute Impact: Customers with shorter commute distances are more inclined to purchase bikes.
-Recommendations
-Develop targeted marketing campaigns for middle-aged customers in high-purchase regions.
-Focus promotions on high-income customer segments.
-Design bikes and accessories tailored to commuters with shorter distances.
-Implement customer feedback loops to further refine product offerings and enhance customer satisfaction.